5 Strategies for Using a HELOC to Build Wealth

 Seed Capital for Starting a New Business Venture

-Utilizing a HELOC as seed capital can provide entrepreneurs with the necessary funds to get proof of concept with a minimum viable product offering without diluting their business equity by raising capital at low immature valuations.
-This approach allows for flexibility in financing, enabling business owners to allocate loan proceeds towards initial costs such as research and development, inventory, marketing, and operational expenses.
+Using home equity for seed capital can provide entrepreneurs with the necessary funds to get the proof of concept with a minimum viable product without diluting their business equity by raising capital at a low valuation.

 Acquiring New Business Equipment or Inventory